-In addition to athlete participation at the national level, the college has hosted twenty-six Cross Country, Basketball and Track and Field National Championships.
+In addition to athlete participation at the national level, the college has hosted twenty-seven Cross Country, Basketball and Track and Field National Championships.
 SUNY Delhi's facilities make a perfect setting for the NJCAA Outdoor Track and Field Championship.
 The Clark Field house features the Floyd L. Maines Arena, the CADI Fitness Center, and a mini-dome.
 The college’s athletic facilities also include the Kunsela Hall Aquatics Center, the Delhi College Golf Course, an eight-lane 400-meter outdoor track, playing fields, racquetball/handball courts, and indoor and outdoor tennis courts.

 Organized Intramural and open recreational activities are also provided by the Athletics Department with support from student fees.